sbw70/verification-constraints/labs/nuvl-edge/fleet/README.md

 PASS requires:

 - All three expected endpoints respond
-- Each endpoint reports its expected identity
+- Each endpoint reports its correct identity
-- Each endpoint result is associated with the expected IP
+- Each result is associated with the expected endpoint IP
 - All three decisions are `accepted`
 - All three reasons are `provider_admissible`
 - No result is missing
 - No result is assigned to the wrong endpoint

-This test establishes the basic three-endpoint path.

-## Baseline Test 2: Mixed Outcomes
+## Baseline Test: Mixed Outcomes

 Launcher: